-- Pre-requisites: - CIST 1122 Hardware Installation and Maintenance
+- Pre-requisites: - CIST 1122 Hardware Installation and Maintenance with a minimum grade of "C"

 CIST 2127 Comprehensive Word Processing Techniques (3)

 This course provides students with knowledge in word processing software.
 Word processing topics include: creating, customizing, and organizing documents by using formatting and visual content that is appropriate for the information presented.